grumpypixel/msfs2020-gopilot/README.md

 ## Shoutouts

-A big thank you goes out to Microsoft and especially to all the peeps at [Asobo](https://www.asobostudio.com) for creating such an awesome simulator/program/game/dillydaller.
+A big thank-you goes out to Microsoft and especially to all the peeps at [Asobo](https://www.asobostudio.com) for creating such an awesome simulator/program/game/dillydaller.

-Big, hearty thank yous go out to [Pilot Emilie](https://www.youtube.com/c/Pilotemilie/about) and [Squirrel](https://www.youtube.com/squirrel/about) for their fun and educational videos.
+Big, hearty thank-yous go out to [Pilot Emilie](https://www.youtube.com/c/Pilotemilie/about) and [Squirrel](https://www.youtube.com/squirrel/about) for their fun and educational videos.
 And thanks to the whole, supporting Potato Gang.

 Big thanks go out to [David Megginson](http://ourairports.com/about.html#credits) and all contributors of OurAirports.com.
 What an impressive piece of collected awesomeness!